Discover the online business that’s right for you

 Our decision: sell everything and buy a boat.

 Yes.
 I am completely serious.
 Two otherwise logical and responsible adults decided to run away to sea!

 We sold our home, business assets, and vehicles.
 Then, we left the city behind and moved aboard our new-to-us sailboat, intent on seeing the world.

 You have to admit; we are people of action--risk-takers if you will.
 We left our city life behind in search of the extraordinary.
 However, we had a problem.
 Neither of us married into money!
 So we had to find a way to support our new travel lifestyle and find it quick.

 As small business owners, we were familiar with online marketing.
 Even local brick-and-mortar businesses need websites, social media pages, and advertising.
 Yet moving to an online business model was new for us.

 I began researching our options by watching YouTube videos of couples sailing the globe.
 It seemed fun to make videos and share travel adventures with an online fan club.
 However, I got discouraged by the amount of time social media influencers spent working each day.
 I wanted to spend less time working--not more.
 Honestly, I wasn't sure I wanted to live my life on full display, either.

 We wanted a portable business, one we could work from anywhere in the world.
 Our new venture needed to be low-maintenance.
 It needed to survive if we had times of limited internet access.

 Who wants to sail into a picturesque new port unable to enjoy it?
-I could see it happening if our thoughts were fixated on locating the closest business with high-speed internet.
+I could see it happening if we worried about finding the nearest and best internet connection.